mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

   - Default `views` prop: `['year', 'day']`
   - Explicit `closeOnSelect` prop: `false`

-  **Behavior:** The picker won't close when selecting the day.
+  **Behavior:** The picker won't close when selecting a day.
 The user will have to click on the _OK_ action to close it.

   :::success
   If you want to set `closeOnSelect` to `false` on a desktop picker, you should consider enabling the action bar to allow the user to validate the value: